dustinpfister/hexo_sitesource/source/_drafts/js-es5-es6.md

 I can't tell you how many blog posts I have read where the English is just absolutely awful.
 Misspellings, grammar errors, and hard evidence that the person writing the post is not a native English speaker litter the content of the page.
 Still after reading the post, I get the message that is being presented, and it helps me solve a certain problem that I was dealing with.
 Therefore the post is of value to me, poor English or not.

 I feel the same way about javaScript, just like English it is a language of sorts.
 A language that can be used to express some pretty amazing things.
 Sometimes the code is elegant, other times it may be a bit messy, but what really matters is the concept that is being expressed with it.
 I don't care if a blogger writes there examples in ye old ES5, that is actually not all that old in the grand scheme of things.
-Mainly what I care about is of course is the concept.
+Mainly what I care about is of course the concept.

 ## The Pythagorean theorem.